A method to challenge symmetries in data with self-supervised learning: Which is real?

 \section{Which is real?}

-The `which is real?' method tests symmetries through a self-supervised task of discriminating each data entry from an augmented clone of itself; since each data entry is treated alone, independence is achieved immediately.
-With filtering, data weights are also avoided by not attempting undo the filter, but by applying it a second time when sampling the fake.
+Rather than comparing two classes in a mixed distribution, the `which is real?' method tests symmetries through a self-supervised task of discriminating each data entry from a transformed `fake' clone of itself, and avoids weights by not attempting to undo any filtering, but by applying the filter a second time when sampling the fake.

-Again, a transition distribution $\diff \tau(x' \mid x)$ defines the candidate symmetry is used with a filter function to sample fakes.
-Given an $x\text{--}x'$ pair, we have two class labels corresponding to its two orderings: real--fake ($x$ is real and was transformed to $x'$; $x' \leftarrow x$) and fake--real ($x'$ is real and was transformed to $x$; $x \leftarrow x'$).
+For each datum $x$, `which is real?' samples one fake $x'$ from the transition distribution $\tau_S(x' \mid x)$ to form an $x'\textrm{--}x$ pair, and from that pair, the method derives two labels corresponding to its two possible orderings: fake--real ($x$ is real and was transformed to $x'$; $x' \leftarrow x$), and real--fake ($x'$ is real and was transformed to $x$; $x \leftarrow x'$).

+Unlike standard classification, the choice of fake--real and real--fake proportions does not change the data distribution, so we have reason to construct them in unequal proportions and choose $p(\textrm{fake--real})$ = $p(\textrm{real--fake}) = 1/2$ always.
+In this way, we extract from each datum a binary bit which discriminates itself from its fake clone, and use that bit as the gem of information to be predicted by a classifier.

-The classification problem is now to predict which of fake--real and real--fake labels is correct.
-This could be approached na\"ively by learning a label probability on the joint $x\text{--}x'$ space, but that would mean working with an input space twice as large as the original data, which would incur costs in learning performance and interpretability.
-Thankfully, this problem is avoidable; classification can be reduced to learning a function $\zeta(x)$ on the original data space, from which differences $\zeta(x) - \zeta(x')$ are used to assign probabilities.
+Since the classification problem is now to predict which label, fake--real or real--fake, is correct, a naive and approach could learn a label probability on the joint $x'\textrm{--}x$ space in the standard way.
+However, that would mean working with an input space of pairs (comprising real and fake data together) that are twice as large as the original data, and that can easily incur costs in both learning performance and interpretability.
+For orbital symmetries, however, we show that the problem shrinks to learning a smaller function $\zeta(x)$ on the original data space, and which assigns probabilities through differences $\zeta(x) - \zeta(x')$.

-\paragraph{Classification} To explain, we need a little theory.
-Binary classification can be expressed as estimating an odds ratio between distributions, which is conveniently handled as its logarithm:

-in which the rightmost expression factors the input construction into the steps of real data being received, then fakes being sampled by transitioning from them.